Anima108/AI-Tic-Tac-Toe/README.md

 ------------------------------------------------------
 The web app has the following components for the front-end functionality:

-- **3x3 game board**: This component displays the board on which game is played and handles the functionality of placing markers wherever clicked
+- **3x3 game board**:iphone:: This component displays the board on which game is played and handles the functionality of placing markers wherever clicked

-- **Sidebar for settings**: This component contains various settings and options like selecting the opponent, starting player and marker.
+- **Sidebar for settings**:hammer:: This component contains various settings and options like selecting the opponent, starting player and marker.
 It also displays customizations like   suggestions and optimization

-- **Difficulty level slider**: This component sets the difficulty level of the game for the user ie the depth for the minimax algorithm
+- **Difficulty level slider**:straight_ruler:: This component sets the difficulty level of the game for the user ie the depth for the minimax algorithm

-- **Controller buttons**: This component contains buttons which control the type of gameplay like ‘regular’ or ‘wild’ and start a new game
+- **Controller buttons**:video_game:: This component contains buttons which control the type of gameplay like ‘regular’ or ‘wild’ and start a new game

-- **Score Board**: This component keeps a track of scores of each player
+- **Score Board**:space_invader:: This component keeps a track of scores of each player

 ![alt text](https://github.com/Anima108/My-Codes/blob/master/src/wireframes.jpg "WireFrames")